Julien Benda: Life

 Born into a Jewish family in Paris, Benda had a secular upbringing.
 He was educated at the Lycée Louis-le-Grand.
 After a period at the École Centrale Paris, he turned to history, and graduated at the Sorbonne in 1894.

 His father's death in 1889 left Benda independently wealthy.
 He wrote for La Revue Blanche from 1891 to 1903.
 His articles on the Dreyfus affair were collected and published as Dialogues.
 He disagreed strongly with Henri Bergson, the leading light of French philosophy of his day, and launched an attack on him in 1911, when Bergson's reputation was at its height.

 In July 1937 he attended the Second International Writers' Congress, the purpose of which was to discuss the attitude of intellectuals to the war in Spain, held in Valencia, Barcelona and Madrid and attended by many writers including André Malraux, Ernest Hemingway, Stephen Spender and Pablo Neruda.

 Benda survived the German occupation of France and the Vichy regime 1940–1944, in Carcassonne.
 The journal of Jean Guéhenno described his life there, and his character: "Unbearable, yet likeable."
 He died in Fontenay-aux-Roses, on 7 June 1956.

 Works

 Benda is considered to be primarily an essayist.
 He was nominated for the Nobel Prize in Literature four times.
 His single nomination for the Goncourt Prize was in 1912 for L'Ordination.
 He lost out to André Savignon's novel Les filles de la pluie.
-Voting was tied, and the casting vote went to Léon Hennique, in a notorious election that caused Hennique to give up the presidency of the Académie Goncourt.
+Voting was tied, and the casting vote went to Léon Hennique, in a tumultuous election that caused Hennique to give up the presidency of the Académie Goncourt.